opensearch-project/documentation-website/_clients/opensearch-py-ml.md

 ## API reference

-For information on all opensearch-py-ml objects, functions and methods, see the [opensearch-ply-ml API reference](https://opensearch-project.github.io/opensearch-py-ml/reference/index.html).
+For information on all opensearch-py-ml objects, functions, and methods, see the [opensearch-ply-ml API reference](https://opensearch-project.github.io/opensearch-py-ml/reference/index.html).

 ## Next steps